AleksandrRogov/DynamicsWebApi/README.md

 //do something with a retrieved record
 ```

-#### Retrieve a reference to related record using a single-valued navigation property
+#### Retrieve a reference to a related table row using a single-valued navigation property

 It is possible to retrieve a reference to the related entity.
 In order to do that: `select` property
 must contain only a single value representing a name of a [single-valued navigation property](https://msdn.microsoft.com/en-us/library/mt607990.aspx#Anchor_5)